Folk-art illustration of Walt Whitman holding two phones, comparing two block puzzle games

 Named after Walt Whitman.

 "Leaves of Blocks" is a direct homage to "Leaves of Grass" (1855).
-This is the only puzzle game you will ever play with a connection to 19th-century American poetry.
+Likely the only puzzle game you will ever play with a connection to 19th-century American poetry.

 Named after a thing that blasts.